 Token exchange

-FoxIDs support two different sceneries of token exchange: token exchange in the same track and token exchange by trust to external IdP/OP.
+FoxIDs support two different sceneries of token exchange: token exchange in the same environment and token exchange by trust to external IdP/OP.

-In the same track it is possible to do token exchange of access tokens in a web application or API/resource to another resource.
+In the same environment it is possible to do token exchange of access tokens in a web application or API/resource to another resource.

 By external trust it is possible to do token exchange of external access tokens and SAML 2.0 tokens to internal access tokens.